raygun101/MarkupKit/README.md

 * `LMSegmentedControl` - `UISegmentedControl` subclass that facilitates the declaration of segmented control content
 * `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
 * `LMLinearGradientView` and `LMRadialGradientView` - views that facilitate the declaration of linear and radial gradient effects, respectively
-* `LMPlayerView` - view that presents an AV player

 Extensions to several UIKit classes that enhance the classes' behavior or adapt their respective types for use in markup are also discusssed.